CimeM/CimeM.github.io/_posts/2019-06-10-kiwi-bootcamp.md

 You can see there are quite a few interesting parts.
 Here is how you can understand them:

 - Stages: makes room for multi stage - horizontal pipeline.
-The behaviour follows: all jobs in a stage run in parralel.
-A stage doesent continue untill jobs in previous stage are concluded.
+The behaviour follows: all jobs in a stage run in parallel.
+A stage doesen't continue until jobs in previous stage are concluded.
 If you don't define stages; 'build', 'deploy'and 'test'will can be used.
-If a job doesent specify a stage, it is thrown into the test stage.
+If a job doesn't specify a stage, it is thrown into the test stage.

 ``` yaml
     stage: